rsokl/MyGrad/README.md

 # Introducing mygrad
 `mygrad` is a simple, NumPy-centric autograd library.
 An autograd library enables you to automatically compute derivatives of mathematical functions.
-This library is designed to serve primarily as an education tool for learning about gradient-based machine learning; it is easy to install, has a readable and easily customizable code base, and provides a sleek interface that mimics NumPy.
+This library is designed to serve both as a tool for prototyping/testing and as an education tool for learning about gradient-based machine learning; it is easy to install, has a readable and easily customizable code base, and provides a sleek interface that mimics NumPy.
 Furthermore, it leverages NumPy's vectorization to achieve good performance despite the library's simplicity.

 This is not meant to be a competitor to libraries like PyTorch (which `mygrad` most closely resembles) or TensorFlow.
 Rather, it is meant to serve as a useful tool for students who are learning about training neural networks using back propagation.

+A more in-depth discussion of MyGrad and documentation for its internals can be found [here](https://mygrad.readthedocs.io/en/latest/).

 ## Installing mygrad (this project)
 To install MyGrad, you can pip-install it: